solana-foundation/developer-content/docs/core/transactions.md

 ---

-On Solana, we send [transactions](/docs/core/transactions#transaction) to interactions with the network.
+On Solana, we send [transactions](/docs/core/transactions#transaction) to interact with the network.
 Transactions include one or more [instructions](/docs/core/transactions#instruction), each representing a specific operation to be processed.
 The execution logic for instructions is stored on [programs](/docs/core/programs) deployed to the Solana network, where